sansneo/prime/README.md

 There are three builds available based on the latest Void Linux x86_64-glibc.
 * Headless (`headless-prime.iso`), the toolset plus the drivers, (almost) nothing else.
 * Safe (`safe-xorg-prime.iso`), everything headless has plus audio, bluetooth, fonts, everything graphics and various applications.
-* Performance (`performance-xorg-prime.iso`), exactly like safe, but with insecure kernel boot options for a performance increase up to 20%!
+* Performance (`performance-xorg-prime.iso`), just like safe, but with insecure kernel boot options for a performance increase up to 20%!
-* Personal (`personal-xorg-prime.iso`), exactly like safe, but with opinionated additions such as the proprietary VSCode.
+* Personal (`personal-xorg-prime.iso`), safe with opionionated additions such as VSCode.

 > [!CAUTION]
 > Using performance your system will be vulnerable to Meltdown and a lot more, but unless there's someone else on your computer doing binary exploitation or process hacking,